to0ony/to0ony/README.md

 - 👋 Hi, I’m @to0ony
-- 👀 I’m interested in photography and UI/Web design
+- 👀 I’m interested in Photography / FrontEnd Development/ 3D Design
-- 🌱 I’m currently learning HTML - CSS - C++
 - 📫 Reach me at antonijomaric1@gmail.com
 <!---
 to0ony/to0ony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.